HOW TO CHOOSE

 LINEN

 Finish resembling linen fabric.
-Obtained off-machine embossing a continuous web with an engraved steel roll.
+It is obtained by off-machine embossing a continuous web with an engraved steel roll.

 MATTE